kyma-project/kyma-environment-broker/docs/03-01-service-description.md

 # Service description

 Kyma Environment Broker (KEB) is compatible with the [Open Service Broker API](https://www.openservicebrokerapi.org/) (OSBA) specification.
-It provides a ServiceClass that provisions Kyma Runtime on a cluster.
+It provides a ServiceClass that provisions SAP BTP, Kyma runtime (SKR) on a cluster.

 ## Service plans